 A simple misdemeanor is punishable by a maximum of 90 days in jail and a $1,000 fine.
 A gross misdemeanor is punishable by a maximum of 364 days in jail and a $5,000 fine.
 Maximum jail time and the fine is the only difference between the two.
 They are both the same as far as cleaning up your history goes.

 A felony, on the other hand, is generally any offense with a maximum sentence of more than 365 days.
 There are three levels of felony, with Class A being the most serious, Class B being serious and Class C being the least serious.
 Even if you were charged and convicted in Superior Court, you might not have a felony conviction.
-You can generally find out by contacting the court where you were convicted and either have a clerk look up your case, or you can look it up yourself.
-See RCW 9A.20 for more info.
-Common misdemeanors include:
+You can generally find out by contacting the court where you were convicted and either having a clerk look up your case or looking it up yourself.

-- Trafficking stolen property
+Trafficking stolen property